helenpham0229/FlatironModule2Project/README.md

 * All of the independent variables used in the model were significant predictors of sale price with p-values less than 0.05.
 * All 4 assumptions of linear regression are met
 * Looking at coefficients and predictors, we can conclude from our model that:

->Houses that are renovated or built in the last 10 years increase the sale price of a home by 8401.15 dollars
+  - Houses that are renovated or built in the last 10 years increase the sale price of a home by 8401.15 dollars

->One unit increase in square footage of internal living space increases the sale price by 149.10 dollars
+  - One unit increase in square footage of internal living space increases the sale price by 149.10 dollars

->One additional bathroom increases the sale price by 6257.71 dollars
+  - One additional bathroom increases the sale price by 6257.71 dollars

+## Presentation
+Refer to presentation.pdf file to see the non-technical presentation and recommendations.

 ## Future Work
 * More research on the local economic indicators and housing market